molo17inc/gluesync-scheduler-module/README.md

 ## CoreHub Integration

-This module now integrates directly with the GlueSync CoreHub using the official `gluesync_sdk`.
+This module now integrates directly with the Gluesync CoreHub using the official `gluesync_sdk`.
 The SDK provides:

 - Secure WebSocket connection to the CoreHub
 - Automatic handshake and authentication